 Many people finally seek our hypnosis for claustrophobia when they have to have an essential MRI or require radiation therapy.
 Most MRI’s are enclosed which means that for doctors to see results a patient needs to be able to lie in a machine that resembles a tunnel for around half an hour.
-Some people simply can’t face the procedure which is why a panic button is built into the machine apparatus.
-Hypnotherapy can help to make people more comfortable with the procedure and potentially enable them to get the medical results they need.
+Some people simply can’t face the MRI procedure which is why a panic button is built into the machine apparatus.
+Hypnotherapy can help to make people more comfortable with the MRI procedure and potentially enable them to get the medical results they need.

 Hypnosis for Face Mask Claustrophobia – Coronavirus/Covid 19

 For many people who have claustrophobia, the idea of wearing a mask fills them with horror.
-In particular, the fear of being suffocated or not getting enough air is a major concern.
+In particular, the fear of being suffocated or not getting enough air is a major contributor to claustrophobic feelings.
 Public transport passengers will have no choice but to follow the rules as there is £80 fine in the UK for not wearing one.
 If you are worried about how you will cope with the new rules then seeking out hypnosis for claustrophobia will be important in helping you manage this new normal.